mmyrte/chelsa_cmip6/README.md

 Creating long term climatological normals and the related bioclimatic variables that are commonly used in species distribution modeling is controlled via the fefps and fefpe parameters of the chelsa_cmip6 function.
-You can use function by running the following command in python a python prompt (for an tutorial how to use chelsa-cmip6 in R, see Appendix II).
+You can use function by running the following command in python a python prompt.
 Open a python prompt by either typing python in your terminal in Linux, or a command prompt in Windows.

 You can then set the parameters of the chelsa_cmip6 function to create the climate data for the CMIP6 model you want.